Hermann Jacobi

-Hermann Georg Jacobi (11 February 1850 – 19 October 1937) was an eminent German Indologist.
+Hermann Georg Jacobi (11 February 1850 – 19 October 1937) was a German Indologist.

 Education

 Jacobi was born in Köln (Cologne) on 11 February 1850.
 He was educated in the gymnasium of Cologne and then went to the University of Berlin, where initially he studied mathematics, but later, probably under the influence of Albrecht Weber, switched to Sanskrit and comparative linguistics, which he studied under Weber and Johann Gildemeister.
 He obtained his doctorate from the University of Bonn.
 The subject of his thesis, written in 1872, was the origin of the term "hora" in Indian astrology.

 Jacobi was able to visit London for a year, 1872–1873, where he examined the Indian manuscripts available there.
 The next year, with Georg Buehler, he visited Rajasthan, India, where manuscripts were being collected.
 At Jaisalmer Library, he came across Jain manuscripts, which were of abiding interest to him for the rest of his life.
 He later edited and translated many of them, both into German and English, including those for Max Mueller's Sacred Books of the East.